 My broad research area is Babylonian and Assyrian intellectual history, literature and religion, with an emphasis on the late second and first millennia BC.
 I specialize in the evolution of cuneiform scholarship, particularly in response to cultural and political change in Babylonia.
 My interests also extend into the wider ancient Middle East.

-My recent monograph (published by OUP) presents a critical edition and contextual study of an Akkadian scholarly calendar treatise composed in Babylon, probably in the Hellenistic period.
+My last monograph (published by OUP) presents a critical edition and contextual study of an Akkadian calendar treatise composed in Babylon, probably in the Hellenistic period.
 My book explores the use and adaptation of traditional material relating to political history, mythology, astrology, ritual and hermeneutics, and situates this in the context of late cuneiform scholarship under imperial rule.

-Religion, literature, and scholarship in first-millennium Mesopotamia
+Religion, literature, and scholarship in the Late Babylonian period: exegetic traditions

 Elementary Akkadian: language and texts